Funding opportunities

 StateOpenCalifornia Teleconnect FundCalifornia Public Utilities CommissionCommunications DivisionThe California Teleconnect Fund (CTF) program provides a 50% discount on advanced communication services (including Internet access and broadband services) to qualifying K–12 schools, libraries, community colleges, government-owned hospitals/health clinics, and community-based organizations.

-Adoption, UtilizationProvides 50% discount on broadband and internet service for qualifying schools, libraries, community colleges, government hospitals/clinics, community-based organizations, and other entities. $108,296,000 $108.296 millionSubsidy50% of approved service costsN/ANoN/ARollingRollingLibraries, Education, Tribal, Governments, Healthcarehttps://www.cpuc.ca.gov/-/media/cpuc-website/divisions/communications-division/documents/california-teleconnect-fund/ctf_eligible_entities.xlsxThe CTF Program categorizes applicants (and participants) into seven distinct groups:
+Adoption, UtilizationProvides 50% discount on broadband and internet service for qualifying schools, libraries, community colleges, government hospitals/clinics, community-based organizations, and other entities. $108.296 million$108.296 millionSubsidy50% of approved service costsN/ANoN/ARollingRollingLibraries, Education, Tribal, Governments, Healthcarehttps://www.cpuc.ca.gov/-/media/cpuc-website/divisions/communications-division/documents/california-teleconnect-fund/ctf_eligible_entities.xlsxThe CTF Program categorizes applicants (and participants) into seven distinct groups:

 schools, libraries, community colleges, government hospitals/clinics, CBOs, healthcare